 Rum is part of the pinnacle of some cultures so it’s fantastic to use it as an introductory product to people, history, culture, gastronomy, art…

 Rum can surpass wine in stitching together a history of the modern world.
 Vingtier helps reinforce the focus of our investigation at hand:

 Like all industries, people know their distillery and products but most of the time have little knowledge of competitors, and even less on other spirit categories.
 When you focus on production, you usually don’t have enough time to discover what the others are doing, so if I can help in a better understanding of the competition, and perhaps connecting producers, that’s the best reward.
 Preconceived judgments are pointless, exchanging ideas is the key!

 There are completely lost rums and then lost rums by degrees.
 Positive things will happen when we make the entire story more accessible. [please discover Alexandre Vingtier]

 The stories these rums (we don’t know if we’ve ever had) tell, draws you in.
-Was the very start single savant genius or empiricism?
+Was the very start a single savant genius or empiricism?
 It was thought until recently that the Jamaican rums were the product of chance, neglect and then acute attention.
 Preconceived notions tell us, if the detailed history was not known, it would likely be produced by the trial and error of observant individuals without the benefit of science.